sachin9998/50_JavaScriptProjects/README.md

 23. counter function using closures that increments
 24. Implement a private variable using closures
 25. Add method to Product Prototype
+26.
+27.
+28.

+44.
+45. Takes an array of objects and return the total price
+46. Return "Boom!"
+47. 1s and 0s
+48. Vowels or consonants
+49. returns the number of days in the month
+50. Return the fraction in string format